riprudrabs-a11y/Ardunio-Pizo-Drums/README.md

 * **Developer:** Solo project by a middle schooler with 5 years of Vex IQ robotics experience.
 * **Resources Used:** Built using open-source Arduino community guides and Web Serial documentation, adapted for this custom 5-drum configuration.

+### Files
+1. Arduino Drums Case .mhtml: This is a onshape 3d print that you can use for the case for the project
+2. Folder HTML Code: This is the folder that has the HTML webpage and all the sounds(Make sure the sounds are in the same folder)
+3. Arduino_drums.ino: ardunio ide code make sure to uplode into ardunio

 ---

 ## 🛠️ Components